 The Limits of Planned Obsolescence for Conspicuous Durable Goods

-An extensive body of literature argues for the benefits of planned obsolescence, the strategy of designing products with low durability to induce repeat purchases from the consumers.
-Yet, some firms avoid planned obsolescence and instead offer products with high durability.
-In this paper, we offer a demand-side rationale for a high-durability product design strategy: exclusivity-seeking consumer behavior.
+An extensive body of literature argues for the benefits of planned obsolescence, the strategy of designing products with low durability to induce repeat purchases from the consumers, and allow the firm to sell a larger volume.
+Yet, several firms avoid planned obsolescence and instead offer products with high durability.
+In this paper, we offer a demand-side rationale for a high-durability product design strategy: the exclusivity-seeking consumer behavior associated with conspicuous consumption.
 In the presence of consumers who value exclusivity, we find that firms benefit from designing products with higher durability in conjunction with a high-price, low-volume introduction strategy.
-A high price jointly exploits the value inherent in a more durable product and lowers the sales volume to achieve the product exclusivity valued by the consumers.
+A higher durability in such a context leads to greater resale value, allowing the firm to charge a higher price and lower the sales volume to achieve the product exclusivity valued by the consumers.
 This contrasts with the planned obsolescence strategy that capitalizes on the high sales volume achieved by setting a low new product price.
-Our analysis also unearths insights regarding the effect of exclusivity-seeking behavior on a firm's demand and pricing.
+We also show that offering higher durability and charging a higher price are complementary levers to respond to consumers who value exclusivity.
+Our analysis unearths insights regarding the effect of exclusivity-seeking behavior on a firm's demand and pricing.
 We show that firms' durability choice may explain the joint increase in price and demand for conspicuous goods.
-We also find that a positive correlation between consumer valuations and sensitivity to exclusivity may be observed as an endogenous outcome of consumer segmentation due to the firm's pricing decisions, instead of being an inherent consumer characteristic.

-Keywords: durable products, product obsolescence, exclusivity-seeking consumers, demand externalitiesworking papers series
+Keywords: durable products, product obsolescence, exclusivity-seeking consumers, demand externalities